 How do you respond to the latter?
 Do you feel angry?
 Defensive?
 Rejected?
 Frustrated?
 Desperate?
 Scared?
 Vulnerable?
 Powerless?
 Helpless?
 Sad?
 Hurt?
 Ashamed?
 Rage?
 Victimised?
 Do you lose hope?
 Do you expect doom?
 Do you start objection handling?

-But if you’re responding to how you feel about you or a distorted belief, what you’re not doing is responding to the situation at hand, which makes it very difficult to handle issues in reality or distinguish between your behaviour and theirs.
+But if you’re responding to how you feel about yourself or a distorted belief, what you’re not doing is responding to the situation at hand, which makes it very difficult to handle issues in reality or distinguish between your behaviour and theirs.

 Your actions are about you as they’re what’s under your control.
 Their actions are about them.
 You make your choices and are influenced by various factors, just as they do.
 In a mutual relationship, you each tend to have more influencing factors in common because you have shared values.